 N E W S

-The UA Percussion Studio Website is one of the most active and forward-thinking studios in the country.
-There's always something exciting happening in the studio.
+The UA Percussion Studio is one of the most active and forward-thinking studios in the country.
+There's always something exciting happening.
 Check out some of our recent activities below.
 Oh, and don't forget to visit our Facebook, YouTube, and Flickr pages.

 DR. NORMAN WEINBERG presented a Clinic/Concert at PASIC 2013 titled "A New Approach To Electronic Percussion".
 During the presentation, he performed four of his own original compositions: Slide City, Beijing, Slow Burn, and Hadrian's Wall.

 In other news, one of the bands that Dr. Weinberg performed in during his college years was elected to the Kansas Musician's Hall of Fame.
 The Induction ceremony was March 1, 2014, and his band, SANCTUARY, got back together for a 30-minute set during the awards show.

-Congratulations to TREVOR BARROERO, sophomore, who was the recent winner of two competitions.
+Congratulations to TREVOR BARROERO, sophomore, who was the recent winner of two concerto competitions.
 Trevor won the Tucson Symphony Orchestra Young Artist Competition, and the University of Arizona Preseident's Concerto Competition.
-Trevor will be the soloist with both orchestras during the 2014 concert season.
-His winning concerto is the Concerto for Marimba by Emmanuel Sejourne.
+Trevor was the soloist with both orchestras during the 2014 concert season.
+His winning concerto was the Concerto for Marimba by Emmanuel Sejourne.